 However, because vacation time is treated as earned wages, once it is earned, employees cannot lose it.
 Despite what some employers may try to claim, under California’s labor law, an employee’s accrued vacation time cannot expire or be taken away.
 Employers may, however, place a cap on vacation accrual until the employee uses some of their vacation time.

-Employers can restrict the use of paid sick leave to 24 hours or three days per year, and require that that time must be taken in at least two-hour increments but not more.
+Employers can restrict the use of paid sick leave to 40 hours or five days per year, and require that that time must be taken in at least two-hour increments but not more.
 They cannot retaliate against employees for using sick leave or refuse a valid request to use it.
 California law allows employers to legally deny your request if you request vacation days during a period labeled off-limits by your employer.

 Some employees may not receive paid sick leave in California.
 That includes employees covered by collective bargaining agreements, some air carrier employees, and employees of the California In-Home Supportive Services Program.